 Treatment with OPZELURA

-Sam used OPZELURA alone for treatment of vitiligo on her face and neck.
+Sam used OPZELURA alone for treatment of nonsegmental vitiligo on her face and neck.
 Not a clinical trial participant.

 Individual results may vary.
 Results not typical.